hygull/try-sphinx/README.md

 	+ `open source/html/index.html`

 Now, you can see a beauiful HTML page generated for you.
+Now you can have a look at [template](https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/#id1) or [reSturctureText](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) and start implementing/writing the documentation you want.

+### Extra steps

+7. Install recommonmark (for markdown support)

+	+ `pip install recommonmark`

+8. Add recommonmark to list

+	+ Just open the docs/source/conf.py

+	+ Replace `extensions = []` with `extensions = ['recommonmark']`